networknext/next/docs/source/getting_started.rst

 	const char * customer_public_key = "leN7D7+9vr24uT4f1Ba8PEEvIQA/UkGZLlT+sdeLRHKsVqaZq723Zw==";

-Set the customer private key on the server.
+Next, set private key in your server.

-You can change the code in the *upgraded_server.cpp* example:
+For example, you can change the code in the *upgraded_server.cpp* example:

 .. code-block:: c++